Zacarías el Perico

-Zacarías el Perico, sometimes just referred to as Zacarías, is a Mexican luchador, or professional wrestler who currently works for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) in their Micro-Estrellas division.
+Zacarías el Perico, sometimes just referred to as Zacarías, is a Mexican luchador, or professional wrestler who works for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) in their Micro-Estrellas division.
 He was initially an enmascarado ("Masked") mascot of the La Peste Negra group, helping them cheat against their opponents, but transitioned to a full-time Micro-Estrella wrestler in April 2017.

 For years he worked under dual identities as he also performed for CMLL under the name Mini Máximo/Pequeño Maximo, a smaller version of Máximo, but transitioned to working solely as Zacarías in 2012.
 As Mini Máximo he portrayed a face (called a técnico in Mexico, the protagonists of wrestling) wrestling character, while Zacarías is a heel (A rudo, the antagonists in wrestling) wrestling character.

 Professional wrestling career

 The wrestler later known as Zacarías started his wrestling career in 2007, working under the ring name KeMorito, an "evil version" of Consejo Mundial de Lucha Libre (CMLL) Mini-Estrella Mascota KeMonito.
 He would later begin working for CMLL as "Ultimonito", a deliberate imitation of KeMonito as he would help Los Guerreros del Infierno as they went out of their way to punish the tecnico ("Good guy") KeMonito.
 Tzuki had originally played the role, but by mid-2007 CMLL needed someone else to play the part.
 After the Ultimonito character was abandoned he worked as a regular Mini-Estrella under the name "Atomo", although due to his very short stature did not work frequently as an active competitor.